JedidiahCajudo/repstacker/README.md

 ## What It Does

-The ultimate upgrade from a lifting journal and pen on the bench next to you.
+The ultimate upgrade from a paper lifting journal.
+The most beautiful way to track your 3 x 8-12 reps.

 Rails 8.1
 Stimulus.js